 - Provide auto fraud prevention

 The zero fraud prevention feature guarantees all your transactions.
-Signifyd app offers a brilliant verification system that ensures no fraudulent transactions can go through.
+Where buyers are countering fraud in the form of a chargeback on Paypal, Signifyd app offers the seller a brilliant verification system that ensures no fraudulent transactions can go through.
 In case of frauds, refund payments are made within 48 hours to sellers.

 - Provide fraud liability insurance